iwantmyname/blog/_posts/2014-05-10-platforms-for-building-restaurant-websites.md

 ###Option 1: Look for something local

+Aside from the US, country code top-level domains are extremely popular, and can significantly open up your naming options.

 But if you can't get a good .com, there are a bunch of [new top-level domains](https://iwantmyname.com/domains/new-gtld-domain-extensions) (TLDs) coming out for restaurant sites, including: